 Our Labor Day message

 On Labor Day, in addition to a holiday, we reflect upon the past workers who made this country great.
-All of us in this law firm attribute a large part of our success to the strong work ethic we learned from those who came before us in our families.
-We learned from our families’ contributions to the American labor movement as well as the hard working American laborers and the strong work ethic of immigrants who helped this country with a tradition of excellence and work.
+All of us in this law firm attributes a large part of our success to the strong work ethic we learned from those who came before us in our families.
+We learned from our families’ contributions to the American labor movement as well as the hard-working American laborers and the strong work ethic of immigrants who helped this country with a tradition of excellence and work.

 Our entire firm has strong union backing.
 Cynthia Clark’s father, Gerald Hawkins was an American Airlines employee and union member for 32 years.
 He served in the leadership of this AFL-CIO affiliate.
 Both of Courtenay Sperry’s grandfathers were members of the International Brotherhood of Electrical Workers, her grandfather Alfonso Sperry for 65 years.
 Mary Young’s husband is a member of the International Union of Elevator Contractors.
 We all have extended families, both this generation and past generations.